ishavgupta/Feedhub/README.md

 # 1. Methodology

+This is basically a social website made in Django along with friend recommendation system.

 I have implemented a friend recommendation system in python using collaborative filtering.

 There are basically two methods for recommending friends to a user based on their common